Michael Smurfit: Interests

 Smurfit previously owned the Lyons Demesne which he sold in 1996 for £Ir3.5 million to Tony Ryan.

 Smurfit is a member of a number of sporting and social clubs in Ireland, the United Kingdom, the United States, Monaco and Spain.
 He owns a €53 million super yacht and the Smurfit Art Collection, which contains works by Irish artists such as John Lavery, William Orpen, Louis le Brocquy, Jack B. Yeats, Donald Teskey, Peter Collis, Martin Mooney, Norah McGuinness, and Anne Madden.
 He built up the collection of 500 pieces over 20 years.

 Smurfit also commissioned Anna Livia, a bronze monument formerly located on O'Connell Street in Dublin.
 It was affectionately known as the Floozie in the Jacuzzi.

 Personal life

 He has two daughters and four sons and lives in Monte Carlo.
 His son Tony is the current CEO of Smurfit Kappa.
-He is an uncle of Irish actress Victoria Smurfit.
+He is Victoria Smurfit's uncle.
+His son, Alexander Smurfit, is a businessman residing in Monaco.

 He was appointed as a Knight Commander of the Royal Order of Francis I in November 2002 at a ceremony in Dublin in recognition his of contribution to charitable and humanitarian endeavour.